e0828330/indexer/README.md

 we do provide an interface for searching using any text (see usage section for details).

-3. Small - Medium - Large ARFF files
+3. Output files

-The 3 ARFF files were generated with the following parameters:
+The index has been generated with the following parameters:

 Set -indexer
 Set -min to 0.